 - 1. Notes the update on the completed public tender process to deliver the Large Scale Solar Installation Program. - 2.
-Notes that a decision will be made in camera about the proposed project that will introduce a Virtual Power Plant and reduce Council's total direct emissions up to an estimated 55 per cent over the next two to three years. - 3.
-Endorses further work be done in consultation with the community to expand opportunities for the Hobsons Bay community to be part of the Virtual Power Plant.
+Notes that a decision will be made in camera about the proposed project that will introduce a Virtual Power Plant and reduce Council's total direct emissions by an estimated 55 per cent over the next two to three years. - 3.
+Endorses further work be done to expand opportunities for the Hobsons Bay community to be part of the Virtual Power Plant.